The Capacity of 3 User Linear Computation Broadcast: Proof of Converse:

 The converse is comprised of the two bounds, $\Delta^*\geq \Delta_1$, and $\Delta^*\geq \Delta_2$.
-The first bound, $\Delta^*\geq \Delta_1$ is a straightforward generalization of the corresponding bound for the $2$ user LCBC found in \cite{Sun_Jafar_CBC} to the 3 user setting, and requires only the entropic structure of the problem.
-The second bound, $\Delta^*\geq \Delta_2$ is novel as it cannot be obtained from the entropic structure alone, and requires functional submodularity instead.
+The first bound, $\Delta^*\geq \Delta_1$ is a straightforward generalization of the corresponding bound for the $2$ user LCBC found in \cite{Sun_Jafar_CBC} to the 3 user setting.
+The second bound, $\Delta^*\geq \Delta_2$ is novel, and requires functional submodularity.
 For the sake of completeness in this section we present the proof of both bounds.
-Let us begin by recalling the functional submodularity property. \begin{lemma}[Functional submodularity of Shannon entropy \cite{Kontoyiannis_Madiman}] If $X_0=F(X_1)=G(X_2)$ and $X_{12}=R(X_1,X_2)$, then:
+Let us begin by recalling the functional submodularity property. \begin{lemma}[Functional submodularity of Shannon entropy (Lemma A.2 of \cite{Tao_FS})] If $X_0,X_1,X_2,X_{12}$ are random variables such that $X_1$ and $X_2$ each determine $X_0$ and $(X_1,X_2)$ determine $X_{12}$, then: